 - Subs who are not on the roster are allowed to play, but need to sign a waiver online before playing.

-- You need at least 6 players to start of the game — at least one female and one male.
+- You need at least 5 players to start the game.
 If you don’t have the minimum, you lose by default.

 - Games are played with two 25 minute halves.